Opiouopiou/JavaScriptInterpreter/README.txt

  - remove any excess metafiles that have no corresponding image (#.jpg)
  - rename any jpg image to unique "#.jpg"
  - add any images in the folder which are not yet in metafile to metafile and to gui's grid
+ - any new data will be filled with "unknown in all fields"